Council tax FAQs

 • To process payments

-• To notify you of any changes to Council Tax, Business Rates or Housing Benefit that may affect you
+• To notify you of any changes to council tax, business rates or housing benefit that may affect you

 Research and statistics

-Anonymised and pseudonymised data may be used for research & statistical purposes.
+Anonymised and pseudonymised data may be used for research and statistical purposes.
 Any data collected may be used for research and statistical purposes that are relevant and compatible with the purpose that the data was collected for.

 Who has access to your information?

-We may share your information with the following third parties for the reasons detailed
+We may share your information with the following third parties for the reasons detailed:

 • National Fraud Initiative to assist in the detection and prevention of fraud